John Frankenheimer: Grand Prix (1966)

 By the mid-sixties, Frankenheimer had emerged as one of Hollywood's leading directors.
 As such, M-G-M provided lavish financing for Grand Prix (1966), Frankenheimer's first color film and shot in 70mm Cinerama.
 A former amateur race car driver himself, he approached the project with genuine enthusiasm.

 The screenplay by Robert Alan Aurthur and an uncredited Frankenheimer, concerns the professional and personal fortunes of Formula One racer Pete Aron (James Garner) during an entire season of competitive racing.
 The action climaxes at Monza, where Aron, Scott Stoddard (Brian Bedford), Jean Pierre Sarti (Yves Montand) and Nino Barlini (Antonio Sabàto Sr.) compete for the championship, with tragic results.

-Wishing to craft a highly realistic rendering of racing and its milieu, he assembled a panoply of innovative film techniques with ingenious apparatus and special effects.
-Working closely with cinematographer Lionel Lindon, Frankenheimer mounted cameras directly onto the race cars, eliminating process shots and providing audiences with a driver's-eye view of the action.
+Hoping to create a realistic rendering of racing and its environment, he used several innovative film techniques using different tools and special effects.
+Together with cinematographer Lionel Lindon, Frankenheimer mounted cameras directly onto the race cars, eliminating process shots and providing audiences with a driver's-eye view of the action.

 Frankenheimer incorporated split-screens to juxtapose documentary-like interviews of the racers with high-speed action shots on the track.
 Frankenheimer explains his use of the “hydrogen cannon”:

 “The special effects, the accidents, were very hard to do.
 I had an excellent special effects man, Milton Rice, who devised a hydrogen cannon which worked on the principle of a pea shooter.
 The car was attached to a shaft and when the hydrogen exploded the car was literally propelled through the air like a projectile at about 125 to 135 miles an hour and you could aim it anywhere you wanted it to go.
 And all the wrecks were done that way.
 They were real cars.
 No models at all.
 Everything was very real.
 And that's why it was good…”